 See Tracking sent mail status for information on creating signal handlers and the status tracking events you can receive.
+See Receiving mail for information on receiving inbound message events.

-Anymail settings reference
+1.2.4 Anymail settings reference

 You can add Anymail settings to your project's settings.py either as a single ANYMAIL dict, or by breaking out individual settings prefixed with ANYMAIL.
 So this settings dict: